webartisanamit/rest-api-sample-with-oauth/README.md

 --------------------------------------------------------------------------------
 ## Making REST Requests

 The PHP SDK is setup to allow easy access to REST endpoints.
-In general, a single result is returned as a Class representing that object, and multiple objects are returned as an FrilansInternational Collection, which is simply a wrapper around an array of results making them easier to manage.
+In general, a single result is returned as a Class representing that object, and multiple objects are returned as an Lib Collection, which is simply a wrapper around an array of results making them easier to manage.

 The standard REST operations are mapped to a series of simple functions.
-We'll use the Profile service for our examples, but the operations below work on all documented FrilansInternational REST services.
+We'll use the Profile service for our examples, but the operations below work on all documented Library REST services.

 To retrieve all profiles:<br>
 $profile = $lib->profiles()->all();